Home Loan With Unpaid Collection Accounts Mortgage Guidelines

 Older unpaid collection accounts have very little or no impact on credit scores.

-- FHA does not require to pay off outstanding collections and/or charge off accounts to qualify for FHA Loans.
+- HUD does not require to pay off outstanding collections and/or charge off accounts to qualify for FHA Loans

-- Do not pay off outstanding collections and charge offs or do any credit disputes until consulting with a loan officer.
+- Do not pay off outstanding collections and charge offs or do not do any credit disputes until consulting with a loan officer

 Lenders Will Approve Home Loan With Unpaid Collection Accounts

-- In the event if the mortgage lender requires that unpaid collection accounts be satisfied, it can be paid at closing.
+- In the event if lender requires that unpaid collection accounts be satisfied, it can be paid at closing

 New FHA Guidelines are now in effect with regards to unpaid collection accounts as of 2017.